SkeldJS/Hindenburg/pages/getting-started/using-hindenburg/server-as-a-host.md

 ![](https://i.imgur.com/Z3YZtBz.gif)

 ## Configuration
-You can enable/disable Server-as-a-Host either in the interactive setup script, or set the `rooms.serverAsHost` config option:
+You can enable/disable Server-as-a-Host either in the interactive setup script, or set the `rooms.authoritativeServer` config option:

 ```
 "rooms": {
-    "serverAsHost": true
+    "authoritativeServer": true
 }
 ```